CosmWasm/book/src/basics/query-testing.md

 `info` mock, we must pass two arguments to the [`mock_info`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/testing/fn.mock_info.html) function.

-First is the address performing a call.
-It may look strange to pass `sender` as an address instead of some mysterious `wasm` followed by hash, but it is a valid address.
-For testing purposes, such addresses are typically better, as they are way more verbose in case of failing tests.
+The first is the address performing a call.
+It may look strange to pass `sender` as an address instead of some mysterious one (`wasm` followed by hash), but it is a valid address.
+In fact, for testing purposes such addresses are typically better, as they are far more verbose in the case of failing tests.

-The second argument is funds sent with the message.
-For now, we leave it as an empty slice, as I don't want to talk about token transfers yet - we will cover it later.
+The second argument describes the funds sent with the message.
+For now, we can leave it as an empty slice since we don't want to deal with token transfers just yet.

-So now it is more a real-case scenario.
-I see just one problem.
-I say that the contract is a single black box.
-But here, nothing connects the `instantiate` call to the corresponding `query`.
+So now the scenario is more realistic.
+However, there is still one problem.
+We said that the contract is a single black box, but here nothing connects the `instantiate` call to the corresponding `query`.
 It seems that we assume there is some global contract.
-But it seems that if we would like to have two contracts instantiated differently in a single test case, it would become a mess.
-If only there would be some tool to abstract this for us, wouldn't it be nice?
+If we were to have two contracts instantiated differently in a single test case, this would become a mess.
+Wouldn't it be nice if there was some convenient tool to abstract this for us?